rkhull/CH_4_Classes_Objects/README.md

 CH_4_Classes_Objects

+Fork this project and clone locally.
+Uncomment, the tests and write the code necessary to get them to pass.
-This project provides exercises for Chapter 4 of Java A Beginner's Guide by Herbert Schildt.
+These exercises cover Chapter 4: Classes and Objects of Java A Beginner's Guide by Herbert Schildt.
-Create a branc of this project and complete the exercises.
-You can check your work by running the test cases.